AbubakerAbdelmutalab/vis_mine/README.txt

-Our preprocessing code has been set up as a demo version.
+The preprocessing code has been set up as a demo version.
 Following the step-by-step instructions will create copies of all files used for the project and will not overwrite the submission.

 How to run: